How we can help your business makes its money transfers

 Business etiquette in France

-Despite some very modern industries, doing business in France remains relatively formal and almost exclusively conducted in French.
+Despite some very modern industries, doing business here remains relatively formal and almost exclusively conducted in French.
 Those used to a faster-paced business world may feel frustrated with the focus on etiquette and particularly the enjoyment of a long meal with good wine.
 Business in France for foreigners may take a little patience.
-It’s worth taking the time to build productive and positive relationships and if you’re starting a business in France, you’ll find the time you invest early on will make a big difference to your success in the long term.
+It’s worth taking the time to build productive and positive relationships and if you’re starting a business here, you’ll find the time you invest early on will make a big difference to your success in the long term.

 What are typical business hours in France?

-Statutory working hours in France are technically 35 hours a week, however the majority of office-based employees work longer than this.
-While working hours in France are generally regarded as lower than in many other European countries, companies typically adhere to operating hours of between 8:30-9:30 to 17:30-19:00.
+Statutory working hours are technically 35 hours a week, however the majority of office-based employees work longer than this.
+While working hours here are generally regarded as lower than in many other European countries, companies typically adhere to operating hours of between 8:30-9:30 to 17:30-19:00.
 This also includes a lunchbreak of anywhere between 1 and 2 hours (depending on company policy) and several extended coffee/tea breaks throughout the day.

-Working longer than contracted hours is a common theme in France, as with most other countries, and time in lieu is generally taken seriously and awarded appropriately.
+Working longer than contracted hours is a common theme, as with most other countries, and time in lieu is generally taken seriously and awarded appropriately.
 Annual leave in France is often considered generous, with the average employee entitled to five full weeks of paid holiday per year.

 Taxation for businesses in France